romaindegivry/sweptWingMeshAnalysis/README.md

-# Swept Wing Panel Code Mesh Analysis (by R.de Givry)
+# Swept Wing Panel Code Mesh Analysis

 Python and shell scripts used to perform a mesh convergence analysis on swept wing 3D panel codes

 # Scope